xizewang/xizewang.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Xize WANG is an assistant professor at the [Department of Real Estate](https://bizfaculty.nus.edu.sg/faculty-details/?profId=672) of National University of Singapore (NUS).
-He is also a faculty affiliate of [NUS Institute of Real Estate and Urban Studies (IREUS)](https://ireus.nus.edu.sg/), [NUS Cities](https://cde.nus.edu.sg/nuscities/), and [NUS Centre for Family and Population Research (CFPR)](https://fass.nus.edu.sg/cfpr/).
+He is also a faculty affiliate of [NUS Institute of Real Estate and Urban Studies (IREUS)](https://ireus.nus.edu.sg/) and [NUS Centre for Family and Population Research (CFPR)](https://fass.nus.edu.sg/cfpr/).

 He works interdisciplinary in the fields of public policy, urban planning, public health and transportation.
 His current work focus on (1) the impact of urban built environment on people’s mental health and well-being, as well as (2) how individuals and policy makers can best mitigate the negative health impacts of the incoming global challenges (e.g. climate change and aging).